elmahio/documentation/docs/logging-to-elmah-io-from-elmah.md

 ![Error Details](images/error_details.png)

-Seeing the error?
+See the error?
 Congrats!
 Every error on your application is now logged to elmah.io.